MagniteEngineering/FLoC-Server-FKA-Gatekeeper--POC/GatekeeperChromeExt/README.md

-## Setting up Gatekeeprid ChromeExt
+## Setting up Gatekeeper ChromeExt

 ### Setting up extension in Browser
 1. Open the Extension Management page by navigating to chrome://extensions.